KOKODA CHALLENGE EVENTS

 TO ENTER THE KOKODA CHALLENGE EVENTS, YOU MUST OBSERVE THE FOLLOWING RULES.
 BY CHECKING 'I AGREE TO THE TERMS AND CONDITIONS' WITHIN YOUR REGISTRATION, YOU AGREE THAT YOU HAVE READ, UNDERSTOOD AND WILL ABIDE BY THESE RULES, TERMS AND CONDITIONS.

-Registration Form means the website registration form which requires detail to be provided for participation in an event.
+Registration Form: means the website registration form which requires detail to be provided for participation in an event or manual form filled out at the event in special circumstances.

-Fundraising all money which has been raised and donated towards the Kokoda Youth Foundation
+Fundraising: all money which has been raised and donated towards the Kokoda Youth Foundation as part of event entry.

 The participant acknowledges that participation in the event is a physically strenuous activity.
 It is acknowledged that participation in the event is physically demanding and is aware of the nature of the event and associated medical and physical risk involved.
 The participant is physically capable of competing in the event and agree that the KYF and its agents are not responsible for any injury or illness that they may suffer as a result of participation in the event.